alexwlchan/alexwlchan.net/src/_drafts/preserved-dates.md

 Before the JSON round-trip, the `ev.start` and `ev.end` variables are both `Date` values.
 Afterward, they're both strings.

-This snipppet illustrates the issue; in our real code the issue is more obfuscated -- we're sending our objects via Next.js props, which does include a JSON round-trip, but we don't see it directly.
+In our real code the issue is more obfuscated -- we're sending our objects via Next.js props, which does include a JSON round-trip, but we don't see it directly.

 ---